patrickpassosb/High-School/SQL/RPGOnlineDB/data/README.md

 2. Test queries (`queries.sql`).
 3. Perform administrative tasks (`backup_restore.sql`, `security.sql`).

-📅 Execution Order
+# 📅 Execution Order

 Run the scripts in this order:

-data.sql
+1. `data.sql`

-Inserts sample data (players, characters, items, missions, inventory).
+   - Inserts sample data (players, characters, items, missions, inventory).

-queries.sql
+2. `queries.sql`

-Provides sample queries to explore the data (using JOIN, GROUP BY, ORDER BY, WHERE, and aggregations).
+   - Provides sample queries to explore the data (using JOIN, GROUP BY, ORDER BY, WHERE, and aggregations).

-security.sql
+3. `security.sql`

-Creates a read-only SQL user and grants SELECT permissions on specific tables.
+   - Creates a read-only SQL user and grants SELECT permissions on specific tables.

-backup_restore.sql
+4. `backup_restore.sql`

-Provides scripts to perform a full backup and a restore of the database.
+   - Provides scripts to perform a full backup and a restore of the database.

+---

-🔎 Tips
+# 🔎 Tips

-Execute each script separately to ensure that the previous data is properly inserted before running queries.
+- Execute each script separately to ensure that the previous data is properly inserted before running queries.

-Only run backup_restore.sql after inserting and verifying that all data is correct.
+- Only run `backup_restore.sql` after inserting and verifying that all data is correct.

-If you encounter foreign key errors, verify that characters and missions are inserted before inserting inventory items.
+- If you encounter foreign key errors, verify that characters and missions are inserted before inserting inventory items.

+---

-🌐 Related
+# 🌐 Related

-Make sure you have already executed all scripts from the /schema/ folder before running these.
+Make sure you have already executed all scripts from the `/schema/` folder **before** running these.

-The /data/ folder completes your database with real working content and prepares it for production or testing environments.
+The `/data/` folder completes your database with real working content and prepares it for production or testing environments.